 Advice, guidance and support is available from the LTA Safeguarding Team.
+Further guidance is also outlined in the Baslow Sports Field CIO Health & Safety Policy.

 4. Responsibility for the implementation of the Safeguarding Policy, Code of Conduct and Reporting Procedure